Meriwether Lewis and William Clark (sculpture)

 It was listed on the National Register of Historic Places in 1997.

-On July 10, 2021, following the removal of the Thomas Jonathan Jackson and Robert E. Lee statues, the city called for an emergency council meeting where it was decided that the statue, along with the George Rogers Clark sculpture, would also be removed that same day.
+On July 10, 2021, following the removal of the Stonewall Jackson and Robert E. Lee statues, the city called for an emergency council meeting where it was decided that the statue, along with the George Rogers Clark sculpture, would also be removed that same day.
 It was removed at the request of descendants of Sacajawea.

+The statue was later transported to Darden Towe Park, on the banks of the Rivanna River, where it has remained outdoors without formal display or conservation.